milangroshev/digital-twin-scalability/README.md

 Dataset from a Digital Twin comprising a Niryo One robot manipulator

 ## Citations
-If you find this dataset useful in your research, we would appreciate citations to the following paper:
+If you find this dataset useful in your research, we would appreciate citations to the following papers:

+ 1) Digital Twin service used to collect the dataset:
 ```
 @INPROCEEDINGS{9367549,
   author={L. {Girletti} and M. {Groshev} and C. {Guimarães} and C. J. {Bernardos} and A. {de la Oliva}},